ginabeki/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - The output should be alpha ordered, starting with aa
 - Do not print oo
 - Your script file should contain maximum 64 characters

+#### File 13-print_float
+Write a script that prints a number with two decimal places, followed by a new line.

+- The number will be stored in the environment variable NUM.